 Apple crammed in three microphones, a powerful audio driver and made it all come together in a pair of buds that feel like magic.
 Yes, the battery life could be longer.
 But the AirPods Pro are the best wireless earbuds you can buy and the best noise cancelling headphones you can get in an earbud design.

-The AirPods Pro are available now in the US and UK for $249/£249.
-You can tack on Apple's AppleCare+ for Headphones for an extra $29, which gets you two years of warranty support including up to two incidents of accidental damage coverage.
+The AirPods Pro are available now in the U.S. and U.K. for $249/£249, though have dropped as low as $199 in certain sales.
+When bought direct from Apple you can tack on Apple's AppleCare+ for Headphones for an extra $29, which gets you two years of warranty support including up to two incidents of accidental damage coverage.

 We laughed at the AirPods design when Apple's earbuds first arrived.
 Hell, I definitely made some "Something About Mary" hair-gel jokes.
 And, yep, there are plenty of AirPods Pro memes floating around about the mini-hair dryer aesthetic.
 But ultimately, it's Apple that'll have the last laugh when the earbuds are flying off the shelves.
 Because, while the AirPods Pro do have a polarizing kitschy retro-modern aesthetic, there's a method behind the madness.

 For starters, take a look at the head of the AirPods Pro, which is larger than the previous buds and holds two black mic vents.
 At the top of the stem sits another vent, hiding another microphone.
 At the bottom is a slim glossy chrome circle.
 Toward the end of the bud that goes into your ear is a new and notable addition: a silicon eartip.

 The stem is shorter than on previous versions of the AirPods, and now has a small notch cut into them.
 Give either a squeeze and you'll discover an embedded Force sensor that lets you toggle between ANC and Transparency modes (more on that later).